cyrex562/imgui-rs/docs/FAQ.md

 ---

-### Q: Can you create elaborate/serious tools with Dear ImGui?
+### Q: Can you create elaborate/serious tools with Dear Imgui?

 Yes.
 People have written game editors, data browsers, debuggers, profilers and all sort of non-trivial tools with the library.
 In my experience the simplicity of the API is very empowering.
 Your UI runs close to your live data.
 Make the tools always-on and everybody in the team will be inclined to create new tools (as opposed to more "offline" UI toolkits where only a fraction of your team effectively creates tools).
 The list of sponsors below is also an indicator that serious game teams have been using the library.

-Dear ImGui is very programmer centric and the immediate-mode GUI paradigm might require you to readjust some habits before you can realize its full potential.
-Dear ImGui is about making things that are simple, efficient and powerful.
+Dear Imgui is very programmer centric and the immediate-mode GUI paradigm might require you to readjust some habits before you can realize its full potential.
+Dear Imgui is about making things that are simple, efficient and powerful.

-Dear ImGui is built to be efficient and scalable toward the needs for AAA-quality applications running all day.
+Dear Imgui is built to be efficient and scalable toward the needs for AAA-quality applications running all day.
 The IMGUI paradigm offers different opportunities for optimization that the more typical RMGUI paradigm.

 ##### [Return to index](#index)

 ---

-### Q: Can you reskin the look of Dear ImGui?
+### Q: Can you reskin the look of Dear Imgui?

 Somehow.
 You can alter the look of the interface to some degree: changing colors, sizes, padding, rounding, fonts.
-However, as Dear ImGui is designed and optimized to create debug tools, the amount of skinning you can apply is limited.
+However, as Dear Imgui is designed and optimized to create debug tools, the amount of skinning you can apply is limited.
 There is only so much you can stray away from the default look and feel of the interface.
-Dear ImGui is NOT designed to create user interface for games, although with ingenious use of the low-level API you can do it.
+Dear Imgui is NOT designed to create user interface for games, although with ingenious use of the low-level API you can do it.

 A reasonably skinned application may look like (screenshot from [#2529](https://github.com/ocornut/imgui/issues/2529#issuecomment-524281119))
 ![minipars](https://user-images.githubusercontent.com/314805/63589441-d9794f00-c5b1-11e9-8d96-cfc1b93702f7.png)